IRINFOSYS-LIMITED/.github/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 ## 💡 Summary
-Provide a clear and concise summary of the feature you’re requesting.

-> Example: Add dark mode option for the dashboard.

----

 ## 🎯 User Story
-Describe who wants this feature and why.
+Who wants this feature and why.

-> As a [type of user], I want [a specific goal], so that [reason or benefit].

----

 ## 🧠 Description
-Explain what this feature should do and how it will improve the product.
+What this feature should do and how it will improve the product.

-> Example: Users should be able to toggle between light and dark themes from the settings page.

----

 ## ✅ Acceptance Criteria
 Define what conditions must be met for this feature to be considered complete.